dotnet/AspNetDocs/aspnet/signalr/overview/getting-started/introduction-to-signalr.md

 SignalR supports "server push" functionality, in which server code can call out to client code in the browser using Remote Procedure Calls (RPC), rather than the request-response model common on the web today.

-SignalR applications can scale out to thousands of clients using Service Bus, SQL Server or [Redis](http://redis.io).
+SignalR applications can scale out to thousands of clients using Service Bus, SQL Server, [Redis](http://redis.io), or [NCache](https://www.alachisoft.com/ncache/asp-net-core-signalr.html).

 SignalR is open-source, accessible through [GitHub](https://github.com/signalr).